 Your study programme

-General Track of the School of Thinking integrates multiple modes of learning, combining thought-provoking lectures and discussions with experiential workshops and personal or group projects.
-It consists of a series of direct contact sessions conducted over the course of one academic year, as well as self-managed study supported by 1 on 1 consultations with the faculty.
-Each group of 14-26 students is hosted by a facilitator who supports the learning process and assists in making connections between various activities offered in the programme.
+The General Track of the School of Thinking integrates multiple modes of learning, combining thought-provoking lectures and discussions with experiential workshops, personal or group projects, and self-directed study supported by one-on-one consultations with the faculty.
+Each group of 12 to 26 students is hosted by facilitators who support the learning process and assist in making connections between various activities offered in the programme.

-The postgraduate School of Thinking is conducted entirely in English.
+The postgraduate course is conducted entirely in English.
 It takes one academic year (two semesters) to accomplish.
-The curriculum comprises of 750 hours of study, which includes 174 instruction/contact hours and 576 hours of flexibly scheduled individual and group work.
-This amounts to approximately 2 days of direct contact learning and 3-5 days of self-managed individual and group work per month.
+The curriculum consists of 750 hours of study, which includes 174 instruction /contact hours and 576 hours of flexibly scheduled individual and group work

 Main courses of the programme: